-2.2.1.
-Most of the existing DLIs (either units or end targets have been changed). - see Table 1.
-Due to achievements to dates additional financing has been provided to DLI 1 and 3, to increase the end targets for access to improved water supply and sanitation.
-Additional funds (and increased) targets have been provided for DLI 2 to ensure Water Points constructed under DLI 1 and those existing are sustained.
+- 2.2.1.
+Most of the existing DLIs will remain the same, except for DLI 4.
 The disbursement formula for DLI 4 Number of public primary schools with access to improved sanitation and hygiene facilities needs to be adjusted to accommodate the growing number of students enrolled in primary schools (i.e., increasing the unit price per school or shifting to disbursement on a per drop hole basis).
-This adjustment is needed because of the free education policy that commencedin 2019, which has caused a rapid increase in primary school enrollment that could not be foreseenduring the preparation of the parent Program.
-The MoEST assessed that the current funds allocated for this DLI would not be sufficient to cover the increased construction costs needed to achieve the drop hole ratio requirement, which is the key criterion of DLI 4.

-Two DLIs focused on WASH access in health care facilities and on support of an extendedpilot of pre-paid meters with private financing will be added.
-A new DLI for health care facilities(HCFs) to monitor the number of HCFs with water supply and sanitation and hygiene (WASH) facilities is proposed.
+This adjustment is needed because of the free education policy that commenced in 2019, which has caused a rapid increase in primary school enrollment that could not be foreseen during the preparation of the parent Program.
+The MoEST assessed that the current funds allocated for this DLI would not be sufficient to cover the increased construction costs needed to achieve the drop hole ratio requirement, which is the key criterion of DLI 4. - 2.2.2.
+Two DLIs focused on WASH access in health care facilities and on support of an extended pilot of pre-paid meters with private financing will be added.
+A new DLI for health care facilities (HCFs) to monitor the number of HCFs with water supply and sanitation and hygiene (WASH) facilities is proposed.
 As the demands for WASH facilities for HCFs have been heightened during the COVID-19 pandemic, MoH utilizes most of the disbursed amount on DLI 3 on the construction of WASH facilities for HCFs.
 Because of the sheer number of HCFs to cover, it has become increasingly challenging for MoH to monitor and ensure the quality of construction is done according to standards.
 MoH aims to use the PforR verification mechanism to reward the districts that have successfully constructed HCFs that meet agreed criteria and standards of construction.
 Another newly proposed DLI is to extend a solar pre-paid water meter public-private partnership (PPP) pilot to benefit at least 206 water supply schemes.
 This DLI will build on a prior successful pilot of this PPP approach under a TF project.
-This proposed DLI will be funded by a US\$4.93 milliongrant from the Energy Sector Management Assistance Program (ESMAP).
+This proposed DLI will be funded by a US\$5 million grant from the Danish International Development Agency (DANIDA).
 The details of these new DLIs, including milestones and eligibility criteria, will be finalized during the AF preparation.
 Beside these new DLIs, DLI conditions for school WASH and HCFs will also be updated to measure the number of primary schools and HCFs that are connected to the water supply service, provided by RUWASA.
 This will incentivize IAs to work closely together and provide more holistic services, including water supply and sanitation.
 Table 1 describes the proposed DLIs (existing and new) and any changes.

-Table 1: Existing and new DLIs and proposed changes for AF
+Table 1: Existing and new DLIs and proposed changes for AFUnit: US\$M

-Unit: US\$ million